Cnoc Freiceadain Long Cairns

 History, tourist information, and nearby accommodation

 The south cairn, by contrast, is very striking.
-Depressions where inner burial chambers stood are very obvious to see, and at 71 metres in length (roughly 220 feet) it is one of the longest cairns of its type.
+Depressions show the location of inner burial chambers, and at 71 metres in length (roughly 220 feet) it is one of the longest cairns of its type.
 There are horned forecourt areas at both ends.

 About Cnoc Freiceadain Long Cairns